mgavinr/ardhome/docs/PARTLIST.md

 Code
 There are a few libs, this maybe the one to go for as it supports the IR send too.
-However it's not as easy to use. git clone https://github.com/Seeed-Studio/IRSendRev.git
+However it's not as easy to use.
+I have edited the prints, and it maybe okay now git clone https://github.com/Seeed-Studio/IRSendRev.git

 // setup